Variance Reduced Distributed Non-Convex Optimization Using Matrix Stepsizes: DASHA-based variance reduction DASHA-based variance reduction

 In this section, we present our second algorithm based on {\dasha}.
-The latter gets its intuition from \texttt{MARINA}, but utilizes a different type of variance reduction based on momentum (MVR).
-Compared to \texttt{MARINA}, \texttt{DASHA} makes simpler optimization steps and does not require periodic synchronization with all the nodes.
-The complete pseudocode can be found in \Cref{alg:detCGD-DASHA}.
+The latter utilizes a different type of variance reduction based on momentum (MVR).
+Compared to {\marina}, {dasha} makes simpler optimization steps and does not require periodic synchronization with all the nodes.
 Notice that one may further simplify the notations here used in the algorithm.
-However, we keep it this way as it is consistent with \citep{tyurin2023dasha}.
+However, we keep it this way as it is consistent with \citep{tyurin2024dasha}.